 - Supporting children and adults to work in partnership by designing a process that strengthens their understanding and respect for one another

-This website hosts the most up-to-date resources for child and youth-led groups.
+This website hosts resources for child and youth-led groups may use to become more inclusive, clear, and fair.
 The primary resource available is the Article 15 Resource Kit.
 It is free to download and may be printed and adapted.
 Most of the tools in each module of the Resource Kit have been improved through regional workshops and visits with children and youth groups.
 We will continue to add more resources and would love to hear from you if there are other tools you use within your group to help make it better.

 - Download the Article 15 Resource Kit